CREATE: Four Principles of Bringing Home to Life series

 My grandparents each had a craft.
 My grandfather made pottery and my grandmother knitted.
-Being the pastor of a church, they were invited to every baby shower, bridal shower and celebration, to which they would go, proudly delivering beautiful gifts they had made.
+As pastor and pastor’s wife, , they were invited to every baby shower, bridal shower and celebration, to which they would go, delivering beautiful gifts they had made.
 Canned jams, knitted baby booties or mittens, homemade pottery cream pitchers, vases, or candle holders were the most prized and precious gifts.

 I felt like an afterthought in my childhood world.
 Between my mother leaving, and my second mom’s battle with cancer, which eventually took her life, I often felt alone and forgotten.
 One year, for my birthday, my grandmother made me a “quilt” of two flat sheets she had bought at the second-hand store.
 That became my security blanket.
 I used it to wrap myself in love, memories and kinship to my grandparents which came from that quilt.
 That quilt made me feel seen and traveled with me through life, from my childhood years, to college, and it was there for the growing up years of all my own children.
 My youngest daughter brought it to New York when she left for acting school immediately out of high school.
 It had been a part of her growing up.
 We still have it.
 It’s in the closet right now waiting for our next campfire party where I’ll take it out for guests and family to wrap themselves and stay warm in the evening air.

 Financial poverty, poverty of spirit, or poverty of vision and hope can feel like a dead-end place.
 I’ve been in all of these places many times.
 Whether it’s a lack of external resources or internal resources, it can be hard to know how to move forward when it looks like the resources just aren’t there.

 I have found that creating can always be done and breathes life into dead space.
 We may have little, but we always have something.
 Creating forces us to look up and engage our spirit and minds.
 Creating is an act of rebellion against “way things are” and an act of revolution to change it for the better.